 - Program to Convert List to Stream in Java

-- Program to Convert HashMap to TreeMap in Java
+- Program to convert String to IntStream in Java

-- Program to convert Array to List in Java
+- Java Program to convert boolean to integer

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.